By Mat, Last updated: September 6, 2019

 One of the unavoidable incidents that can happen while we are using our Android devices is accidental deletion of important data, such as our contacts.
 Sometimes we only have our fingers and our wandering minds to blame, and sometimes it was done because we accessed certain apps, acquired viruses on our Android devices, or the most common of them all: forgot to back up.
 Whatever the reason is, such happenings can lead us to become quite frustrated and panicky, especially if we lost important contacts, right?
 Continue to read, and you can find out the best solutions of how to recover deleted contacts on Android device.

 If the above solution did not work for you, then your next best bet is a data recovery software to help you restore your lost contacts!
 The FoneDog Toolkit for Android is the best app to recover deleted contacts for your Android smartphone, phablet or tablet, from the more popular brands such as Samsung, Lenovo, and Xiaomi to the lesser known brands such as Fairphone.

-Not only is it compatible with over 1,000 Android devices and over 5,000 Android device models, it is also very, very easy to use and simply hassle-free!
+Not only is it compatible with over 1,000 Android devices and over 5,000 Android device models, but it is also very, very easy to use and simply hassle-free!
 Besides, this program does not only recover deleted contacts on Android devices but it can also recover other data like your text messages, photos, videos, call logs and more.
 All you have to do is to purchase and download the program and follow seven very easy steps to recover your precious contacts!
 Just follow the steps below to begin recovering your contacts!